 A risk register is the canonical list of an organisation's risks, their owners, their scores, the controls that mitigate them and the actions in flight.
 Here is what it should contain, how it should be structured, and why most registers break down in practice.

-A practical UK shortlist of risk management tools and software for mid-market regulated firms in 2026.
+A practical UK shortlist of risk management tools and software for regulated firms in 2026.
 How enterprise platforms, point tools and right-sized alternatives compare - and how to choose without overbuying.

 Most risk software is built for enterprises with a six-figure budget and a consulting team.
 UK startups, scale-ups and SMEs need something simpler - and increasingly, something modern.
 A shortlist for 2026.